Pulsafeeder Chemical Metering System Eliminates Chemical Spills

-Manual chemical mixing was dangerous for operators because the demulsifiers and fuel additives involved are hazardous.
-It was also a challenge to achieve precision and consistency between batches, especially if operators were called away during the mixing process.
-Without operators present and without level control, the mixing tanks would overflow, and chemicals would spill to the ground.
+Manual chemical mixing was dangerous for operators because the demulsifiers and fuel additives involved were hazardous.
+It was also challenging to achieve precision and consistency between batches, especially if operators were called away during the mixing process.
+Without operators present and level control, the mixing tanks would overflow, and chemicals would spill to the ground.

-The consequences of chemical spills to the ground
+The consequences of chemical spills on the ground

-Operator safety was the highest priority for the customer.
-Chemical spills pose physical threats to them (slips or exposure-related injuries), and they needed to be addressed immediately.
+Operator safety was the highest priority for the Customer.
+Chemical spills pose physical threats to them (slips or exposure-related injuries) and must be addressed immediately.

 The Solution: Hydraulically Balanced Diaphragm Metering Pump Skids

-We provided three separate hydraulically balanced diaphragm metering pump skids, utilizing Pulsafeeder’s PulsaPro API 675 compliant pumps, and worked with the customer’s engineering team to streamline the installation.
-The Pulsafeeder PulsaPro pumps met all of the petrochemical and gas industry requirements and the specifications of the customer’s engineering team.
-More importantly, the reliability and safety provided by a PulsaPro double-diaphragm, hydraulically actuated pump with leak detection capabilities are unmatched.
+We provided three separate hydraulically balanced diaphragm metering pump skids, utilizing Pulsafeeder’s PulsaPro API 675 compliant pumps, and worked with the Customer’s engineering team to streamline the installation.
+The Pulsafeeder PulsaPro pumps met the petrochemical and gas industry requirements and the specifications of the Customer’s engineering team.
+More importantly, the reliability and safety of a PulsaPro double-diaphragm, hydraulically actuated pump with leak detection capabilities are unmatched.

 Mini challenge: The upgraded pump systems were too large for the chem shack

-The existing chem shack was small, so we had to build a new mixing facility that would accommodate the necessary skid upgrades.
-The customer also wanted to move the shack to a new location in the plant and wanted their feed tanks nearby to prevent pump suction issues associated with long piping runs.
-The new space was limited and in a Class 1 Div.
+The existing chem shack was small, so we had to build a new mixing facility to accommodate the necessary skid upgrades.
+The Customer also wanted to move the shack to a new location in the plant and wanted their feed tanks nearby to prevent pump suction issues associated with long piping runs.
+The new space was limited, and in a Class 1 Div.
 2-classified area, so we had to install transmitters and a control panel that had to be packed and purged, and we had to get creative with our building and installation.

 How did we make it work?

-We solved the space issue using two 40-foot sea-cans stacked on top of each other.
-The three metering pump systems mix three different chemical additives from totes in the upper container.
+We solved the space issue using two 40-foot sea cans stacked on each other.
+The three metering pump systems mix three chemical additives from totes in the upper container.
 The chemicals gravity feed to calibrated mixing tanks in the lower container, which operate with automated actuated valves and level instrumentation to prevent overfill.

-We used Coriolis flowmeters with remote transmitters on each discharge line to ensure flow accuracy.
+To ensure flow accuracy, we used Coriolis flowmeters with remote transmitters on each discharge line.

 The Result: Increased Quality Control and Operator Safety using Automation and Level Control

-With the Pulsafeeder PulsaPro metering pump skid, we ensured significantly higher levels of metering accuracy and repeatability, which improved their processes and quality control from their manual batching.
+With the Pulsafeeder PulsaPro metering pump skid, we ensured significantly higher metering accuracy and repeatability levels, improving their processes and quality control from their manual batching.

 With the increased automation, they were getting real-time data on their fills and batching, and their spill containment measures improved to minimize chemical exposure for operators.
-Together, these improvements made their batching and mixing safer, solving their main pain point.
+These improvements made their batching and mixing safer, solving their main pain point.

-Since installing our solutions, the customer has had:
+Since installing our solutions, the Customer has had the following:

 - Zero chemical spills